 When I first learned how to play “Hearts,” I was always worried about how to pass those three cards right off the bat.
 What if I helped who I was playing against?
 I got the hang of it eventually and with enough games under my belt.
 I could recognize card patterns to make the best choices, but until I got to that point it felt like I was throwing random cards across the tables.

-My first circuit board designs weren’t too far off from my card strategy there, in particular with component placement.
-I hadn’t learned yet why certain parts had to go next to other parts, nor did I understand that I needed to use the schematic to help me make the best placement decisions.
+My first circuit board designs weren’t too far off from my card strategy there, in particular with the recommended PCB component placement guidelines.
+I hadn’t learned yet why certain had to go next to other , nor did I understand that I needed to use the schematic to help me make the best placement decisions.
 I would base my placement on where the guides were stretching to even if that wasn’t where the part really should go.

 Arrange Your Components and Floorplan Your Placement